 - England & Wales Section 4:Tribunal Awards

-- Scotland: Small claims and summary causes money decrees
+- Scotland: Small claims, summary and ordinary causes and simple procedure money decrees

 - Isle of Man: Default money judgments